FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 2. Learn about red light therapy.
 There can be wide differences in the quality of different red light sources, and there is more to it than just having a light source that is red.
 Be sure that you understand the quality of the products you will be using.

 3. Ensure you have access to red light therapy.
-The changes that red light therapy provide are worth it but tend to be more gradual.
+The changes that red light therapy provides are worth it but tend to be more gradual.
 To use red light therapy correctly, you will need to have regular access to a red light therapy panel or device.

 1. Turn the red light source on.